isabella232/workfront-course-map.en/help/learning-programs/basic-report-creation-program.md

 ---
 # Basic report creation for the new Workfront experience

 Reports provide insight, motivate action, and justify work efforts.
-Learn to create amazing and insightful custom reports and dashboards to unlock the data you’re tracking in Workfront.
+Learn to create amazing and insightful custom reports and dashboards to unlock the data you are tracking in Workfront.

 >[!TIP]
 >